ElGuillermo/HLL_CRCON_backup/README.md

 ```

 ## Config
-- Edit `backup.sh` and edit the "configuration" part
+- Edit `backup.sh` and set the parameters to fit your needs

 ## Use
 - Get into CRCON's root and launch the script using these commands :